astarub/campus_app/docs/wiki/Backend.md

 In order to create the databases you also have to install the Appwrite CLI which can be found here: https://appwrite.io/docs/command-line

+# After setup, make sure to follow the Environment Variables section, otherwise you won't be able to communicate with your own backend

 ---

 ## Configuration